 National Anthem Etiquette

 Almost halfway through the baseball season and nearing the beginning of football season, game day rituals are in full force.
 A common game day ritual, prior to the start of any sporting event, is singing the National Anthem.
+(Click here if you’re curious about the history behind the National Anthem or need a refresher on the lyrics!)
 What is the proper etiquette during the singing of the National Anthem?

 According to the United States Flag Code, “When the national anthem is played or sung, citizens should stand at attention and salute at the first note and hold the salute through the last note.
 The salute is directed to the flag, if displayed, otherwise to the music.”
 Unless a military member in uniform, citizens should stand at ‘salute’ by placing their hand over their heart, facing the American Flag.

 Near the end of last football season, Carolina Panthers tight end Jeremy Shockey publicly made it clear how proper etiquette for the singing of the National Anthem is necessary to show respect for the flag and those who fought for it.
 He criticized several Houston Texan players for not putting their hand over the heart as the National Anthem was performed.